FREE SHIPPING on orders of $85 or more

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Gosselin, Goselin, Goselyn, Goslin, Gosline, Gosling, Gosslyn, Gossling, Gosselyn and many more.

 This web page shows only a small excerpt of our Gosline research.
-Another 200 words (14 lines of text) are included under the topic Early Gosline History in all our PDF Extended History products.
+Another 200 words (14 lines of text) are included under the topic Early Gosline History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Gosline Notables in all our PDF Extended History products.
+More information is included under the topic Early Gosline Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Gosline family moved to Ireland, but this topic is not covered in this excerpt.
-Another 125 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 125 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Gosline Settlers in United States in the 18th Century